samson-bakos/SnoopChat/README.md

 Welcome to SnoopChat!
 This is a text-to-speech system that responds in the style and voice of Snoop Dogg.
 You can try it live at [SnoopChat](https://snoopchat.streamlit.app).

+Please note, due to limited training data availability, SnoopChat is a work in progress.
+The Chatbot was fine tuned with actual transcripts of Snoop Dogg in order to capture a more authentic representation of his speech, rather than the highly exaggerated, stereotypical version given when simply asking a GPT model to speak like Snoop Dogg.
+However, because it was trained on only ~250 prompts from interviews, it may be overfit to this training data.
+Improvements could easily be made by rerunning the fine tuning scripts with a larger set of transcripts, if available.

 ## Overview

 SnoopChat combines natural language processing techniques cutting-edge voice synthesis to create a virtual agent that embodies the personality and cadence of Snoop Dogg.
 The system operates through a web interface, allowing users to interact with Snoop Dogg's virtual counterpart by typing messages.